yolomacswagin/sorting/README.md

 ### Sorting criteria
 For the swap functions the input should be an unsorted list, and the output should be a sorted list.
-These tests apply equally to the bubble sort and selection sort functions.
+These tests apply equally to the bubble sort, selection sort, and merge sort, functions.

 example input | Example output
 ----|----